-While these precomputation times can be quite expensive, they are reasonable, provided the availability of large parallel hardware.
+These precomputation times can be quite expensive, but are reasonable, provided the availability of large parallel hardware.
 Whether or not the computation cost can be amortized by the benefit to the visualization is not the focus of this research.
 Precomputation time can be reduced by either creating better performing ray intersection code or by decreasing the number of samples.